 Funding Acknowledgement

-Creating Landscape-scale Change through Drought Resilient Pasture Systems, otherwise known as ‘FDF Resilient Pastures’ is a project funded by the Future Drought Fund’s Drought Resilient Soils and Landscapes Grants Program and has a project period of June 2022 – June 2024.
-The project is led by Holbrook Landcare Network and partners include Central West farming Systems, Monaro Farming Systems, Riverine Plains, FarmLink, Local Land Services, NSW DPI, CSU and The Southern NSW Resilience, Adoption and Innovation Hub.
+Creating Landscape-scale Change through Drought Resilient Pasture Systems, otherwise known as ‘FDF Resilient Pastures’ is a project funded by the Future Drought Fund’s Drought Resilient Soils and Landscapes Grants Program and has a project period of June 2022 – June 2024 through the Southern NSW Drought Resilience, Adoption and Innovation Hub.
+The project is led by Holbrook Landcare Network and partners include Central West Farming Systems, Monaro Farming Systems, Riverine Plains, FarmLink, Local Land Services, NSW DPIRD, and Charles Sturt University.